tjjlemaire/PySONIC/README.md

 Install [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) if not already done.
 This step is crucial as it ensures that lookup tables will be downloaded when you clone the repository.

 - Open a terminal
-- Create a new conda environment called `sonic` with Python 3.6+, and activate it:
+- Create a new conda environment called `sonic` with an appropriate Python version, and activate it.
+For instance with Python 3.11:

 ```
-conda create -n sonic python=3.6
+conda create -n sonic python=3.11
 conda activate sonic
 ```